Certified Medical Biller Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Certified Medical Billers, extensive experience does not lead to significantly more money.
+Experience does not seem to be a strong driver of pay increase in this role.
 Folks who are navigating the first five years of their careers have a median salary of approximately $30K in this position.
 Those who have been around for five to 10 years don't get much more, though; the median salary in that group is $32K.
-After working for 10 to 20 years, Certified Medical Billers make a median salary of $36K.
-Ultimately, more time spent in the workforce does seem to translate to bigger paychecks; seasoned veterans with more than 20 years of experience report a median income of $39K.
+Certified Medical Billers bring in $35K after working for 10 to 20 years.
+As Certified Medical Billers reach more than two decades on the job, compensation remains commensurate with experience; the average pay in this group is $41K.